 The Funds, and their service providers, may be prone to operational and information security risks resulting from cyber-attacks.
 Cyber-attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information or various other forms of cyber security breaches.
 Cyber-attacks affecting the Funds, the Adviser, the Sub-Adviser, custodian, transfer agent, intermediaries and other third-party service providers may adversely impact the Funds.
-For instance, cyber-attacks may interfere with the processing of shareholder transactions, impact a Fund's ability to calculate NAV, cause the release of private shareholder information or confidential business information, impede trading, subject a Fund to regulatory fines or financial losses and/or cause reputational damage.
+For instance, cyber-attacks may interfere with the processing of shareholder transactions, impact a Fund's ability to calculate

+NAV, cause the release of private shareholder information or confidential business information, impede trading, subject a Fund to regulatory fines or financial losses and/or cause reputational damage.
 A Fund may also incur additional costs for cyber security risk management purposes.
 While the Funds' service providers have established business continuity plans, there are inherent limitations in such plans and systems, including the possibility that certain risks have not been identified.
 Furthermore, the Funds cannot control the cyber security plans and systems put in place by its service providers or any other third parties whose operations may affect the Funds or their shareholders.
-Similar types of cyber security risks are also present for issuers or securities in which the Funds' investments in such companies to lose value.
+Similar types of cyber security risks are also present for issuers or securities in which the Funds may invest, which could result in material adverse consequences for such issuers and may cause the Funds' investments in such companies to lose value.